 The kinds of problems students present when they come to Counseling Services

-The following is a list of some of the common problems presented in the last year:
+The following is a list of some of the common problems that caused students to come see us:

 - Situational problems

 - Educational/vocational choice